FYSETC/FYSETC-SD-WIFI/README.md

 ## Firmware:

 You can get the firmware [here](https://github.com/FYSETC/ESPWebDAV).
+You can check the video [FYSETC How to upgrade SD Wifi module firmware - YouTube](https://www.youtube.com/watch?v=WnQ7pxHB7hs) to know how to update the firmware.

 ## Config